mathdio/e-wallet-project/README.md

 ## 🎯 Used skills
 - React Class Components
-- state management on Class Components
+- local state management on Class Components
-- state management across components with Redux
+- state management across components with Redux, creating a store, reducers, actions (synchronous and async) and dispatchers;

 ## 🏁 Getting started
 To run the application, follow the next steps: